+In the last step above, we add a block random walk sampler with a multivariate normal proposal distribution by specifying \code{type = `RW\_PF\_block'}.
+This sampler is used to obtain posterior samples of the \code{target} parameters: \code{mu}, \code{phiStar}, and \code{logsigma2}.
+Although these are the parameters with priors, we give results below for the transformed parameters of interest, namely $\mu$, $\phi$, and $\sigma$.
+In this example, we chose to build the auxiliary particle filter first and provide it as a \code{control} argument to the sampler.
+Doing it this way can allow multiple samplers to share the same particle filter.
+If there is only one sampler (as here), one can alternatively use \code{pf = `auxiliary'} to have the sampler itself create the particle filter.

-Once the PMMH sampler is added to the MCMC specification, the algorithm can be built using the \code{buildMCMC} function, and then compiled.
+Once the PMMH sampler is added to the MCMC configuration, the algorithm can be built using the \code{buildMCMC} function and then compiled.
 Posterior samples are stored in \code{cMCMC\$mvSamples}.
-Below we demonstrate running \pkg{nimble}'s PMMH algorithm for 10,000 iterations and extracting posterior samples of the $\beta^{-2}$ parameter.
-Note that the first 100 thinned samples of our MCMC output are discarded as a burn-in period. \begin{Schunk} \begin{Sinput} R> stochVolMCMC <- buildMCMC(stochVolMCMCSpec) R> cMCMC <- compileNimble(stochVolMCMC, project = stochVolModel, + resetFunctions = TRUE) R> cMCMC$run(10000) R> mcmcOut <- as.matrix(cMCMC$mvSamples, 'betaSquaredInv')[-c(1:100),] \end{Sinput} \end{Schunk} The \pkg{coda} package provides tools for analyzing MCMC output \citep{plummer06}.
-The code below creates a trace plot and posterior density plot for the $\beta^{-2}$ parameter in our model.
+Below we demonstrate running \pkg{nimble}'s PMMH algorithm for 50,000 iterations.